The page has been translated by Gen AI.

 To add a label to a cluster node, follow these steps.

-CPU Node
+CPU node

-• For app: node.kubernetes.io/nodetype: ml-app
+• App: node.kubernetes.io/nodetype: ml-app

-• For analytics: node.kubernetes.io/nodetype: ml-analytics
+• Analytics: node.kubernetes.io/nodetype: ml-analytics

 GPU node

-• For analysis: node.kubernetes.io/nodetype: ml-analytics-gpu
+• Analysis: node.kubernetes.io/nodetype: ml-analytics-gpu

-• For copilot: node.kubernetes.io/nodetype: ml-gpu
+• Copilot: node.kubernetes.io/nodetype: ml-gpu

 Table.
-Kubernetes node labels by purpose
+Kubernetes node label items by purpose

 How-to guides